The inverted pyramid style of writing works as a guide to consistently produce appealing online content that creates new business leads.

 I highly recommend this style of writing, particularly for creating your agency’s blog content.

 Writing for the Web is definitely different from writing for print.
-The reason is, most people don’t read word for word online, they tend to scan.
+A primary reason is why is that most people don’t read word for word online, they tend to scan more. alot more.

-The Nielsen Norman Group’s research found that 79 percent of their test users always scanned any new page they came across; only 16 percent read word-by-word.
+The Nielsen Norman Group, a leading user research firm, found that 79 percent of their test users always scanned any new page they came across; only 16 percent read word-by-word.
 A newer study found that users read email newsletters even more abruptly than they read websites.
 People prefer sites that get to the point and let them get things done quickly.

 Most online readers are impatient and want writers to get to the point immediately.
 Using the storytelling approach of the fiction writer that features a beginning, middle and climatic conclusion, you will likely lose your readers early in the article.